GeeteshPaidi/EchoScribe/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome.
-Feel free to check the [issues page](https://github.com/your-username/echo-scribe/issues) if you want to contribute.

 1.  **Fork the Project**
 2.  **Create your Feature Branch** (`git checkout -b feature/NewFeature`)